-In no instance shall a compliance officer be assigned to a complaint in which the compliance offer has a bias or conflict of interest that would prohibit the fair investigation or resolution of the complaint.
-Any
+In no instance shall a compliance officer be assigned to a complaint in which the compliance officer has a bias

 The Superintendent or designee shall ensure that employees assigned to investigate and resolve complaints receive training and are knowledgeable about the laws and programs at issue in the complaints to which they are assigned.
 Training provided to such employees shall cover current state and federal laws and regulations governing the program, applicable processes for investigating and resolving complaints including those alleging unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), applicable standards for reaching decisions on complaints, and appropriate corrective measures.
 Assigned employees may have access to legal counsel as determined by the Superintendent or designee.